joshualukecaine/hevy/README.md

 -   `--title TITLE`: Base title for the routines (default: "")
 -   `--notes NOTES`: Notes to add to the routines (default: "Created via API")
 -   `--folder NAME`: Custom folder name (defaults to program_name from the JSON file or a timestamp)
+-   `--validate-only`: Only validate the routine without creating it (no API key needed)

+The `--validate-only` flag is useful for checking your routine file for errors before attempting to create it in Hevy.
+This mode doesn't require an API key, making it perfect for validating routines during development or before sharing them.

 ## Routine JSON Format